 The new TaoTronics TT-PI001 Portable Fabric Steamer is a fantastic addition to the world of low-cost, hand-held, portable fabric steamers.
-It is a nearly flawless product - one where every design choice seems to make sense, one which would be hard to improve upon.
+It is a product where every design choice seems to make sense, one which would be hard to improve upon.

 It's less than 8 inches tall, and comes with heat-resistant gloves and a fabric brush.

 The water tank holds about 120ml - this has pros and cons.
 On the plus side, a smaller tank means a lighter steamer, and the water heats up faster (the unit starts to spew steam after ninety seconds).

 With a bigger tank you'd have a bigger volume of water and it would take longer to produce the steam needed to 'iron' my clothes.
 No thanks!
 If I'm going to do a lot of steaming I'll just keep a little jug of water nearby.
 As it is, the small amount of water - four ounces or so - gives you about six minutes of steam.

 If your clothes are as wrinkled as mine you might only get one or two garments done in that time.
 On the other hand, you do have to refill it more often so bear that in mind.
 If you're going to steam a lot of garments you should probably get a full-sized one.